How to Make Homemade Fried Onion Rings

 Step 1: Preheating Your Oil

-Onion rings can be made using a deep pot or a deep-fat fryer. • If using a pot on the stove, heat your oil on medium heat, NOT HIGH HEAT. • If using a deep-fat fryer, follow the instructions regarding temperature.
+Onion rings can be made using a deep pot or a deep-fat fryer. • If using a pot on the stove, heat your oil on medium heat (dial should be around 6-8) NOT HIGH HEAT. • If using a deep-fat fryer, follow the instructions regarding temperature.

 Type of Oil